CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/web-application-server/flow-debugger/remove-backup-from-flow-debugger.md

 ---
-title: "Remove Scheduled Backup From Application Server"
+title: "Remove Scheduled Backup From Flow Debugger"
-linkTitle: "Remove Scheduled Backup From Application Server"
+linkTitle: "Remove Scheduled Backup From Flow Debugger"
-description: "Information about deleting a scheduled backup of the application server."
+description: "Information about remove a scheduled backup from the Flow Debugger."
 weight: 50
 ---

 # {{% param title %}}

-This guide describes how to delete a scheduled backup of the Application Server.
-This will not delete the backed up files.
+This guide describes how to remove a scheduled backup from the Flow Debugger.
+This will not delete any files created from the backup.

 ## Configure the Backup Script